peterhinch/micropython-lcd160cr-gui/README.md

 ![Image](images/textbox1.JPG) ![Image](images/textbox2.JPG)
 The Textbox control displays scrolling text in a window.
 Supports tabs with variable pitch fonts.
 Text can be scrolled by touch or programmatically.
+Text may be clipped or word-wrapped.

 ![Image](images/IMG_2509.JPG)
 A modal dialog box.